 The first game from Swedish developer MachineGames, The New Order is the sequel to the 2009 game Wolfenstein and is a "soft reboot" of the long-running Wolfenstein series.
-It is set in an alternate 1960 where the Nazis won World War II (due to mysterious technological advancements) and achieved global domination.
-Unlike previous installments, this timeline shift adds a variety of new technology (being used by both friend and foe), including energy weapons and heavily-armored mechs.
+It is set in an alternate-historical 1960 where due to mysterious technological advancements, the Nazis won World War II and achieved global domination.
+Due to the game's timeline shift, The New Order adds a variety of new technology (being used by both friend and foe), including energy weapons and heavily-armored mechs.

-Players take the role of William "B.J."
-Blazkowicz, a U.S. operative sent to assassinate Nazi commander Wilhelm "Deathshead" Strasse in 1946.
-After the plan goes haywire, Blazkowicz escapes capture from Deathshead's forces and ends up in comatose for 14 years.
-Now he must form a new band of resistance fighters and bring down the Nazi regime (while learning how they became powerful in the first place).
+Players reprise the role of O.S.A. agent William "B.J."
+Blazkowicz, as he is sent to assassinate Nazi commander Wilhelm "Deathshead" Strasse in 1946, sometime after the events of the 2009 game.
+After the plan goes haywire, Blazkowicz escapes capture from Deathshead's forces and ends up in a vegetative state for 14 years.
+Waking up to find the Nazis controlling the world, he joins a band of resistance fighters (the reformed Kreisau Circle from the previous game) with his former caregiver (Anya Oliwa) and must find a way to bring down both Deathshead and the Nazi regime.

 Wolfenstein: The New Order is a fast-paced first-person shooter that takes inspiration from earlier Wolfenstein games in a few aspects.
 It has a limited health regeneration system, meaning the player must rely on picking up health and armor packs to survive.
 All of the weapons can be dual-wielded and the amount of carried ammo is relatively limited, encouraging scavenging and exploration of the levels.
 There are a number of collectables, many of which are hidden in secret rooms which require basic puzzle solving to access.